POV-Ray/povray/tools/windows/htmlhelp/readme.md

   - **Microsoft HTML Help Workshop**: Version 4.7.4.8702.0 has successfully been tested; other versions may work just as fine.

-Perl is presumed to be associated with the `.pl` file extension; HTML Workshop is presumed to be found in the command search path.
+Perl is presumed to be associated with the `.pl` file extension; HTML Help Workshop is presumed to be found in the command search path.

 To build the POV-Ray for Windows help files, proceed as follows: